mozilla/agithub/README.md

 ## Lies
 `agithub` is simpler than it needs to be.
-It doesn't handle certain things very well, such when it receives a tarball instead of a JSON.
+It doesn't handle certain things very well, such when it receives a tarball instead of JSON.
 It might also be nice if it gave you access to the mimetypes or other headers.